-Once you have gone through the process of honest conversations, shadow work and potentially sibling therapy, you may not want to spend the rest of your life dwelling in past hurts and trauma from the toxic relationship that is now in the past.
-If they have changed, you can make effort to see them as the person they are today rather than who they once were.
+Once you have gone through the process of honest conversations, shadow work, and potentially sibling therapy, you may not want to spend the rest of your life dwelling in past hurts and trauma from the toxic relationship that is now in the past.
+If they have changed, you can make an effort to see them as the person they are today rather than who they once were.
 If your sibling is willing, you can join forces to work on strengthening a healthy and supportive sibling relationship that you can both benefit from today.

-Here are some pointers to nourishing a healthy adult sibling relationship:
+Here are some pointers to nourishing a healthy adult-sibling relationship:

 - Do not compare your achievements, relationships or achievement of your children.

 - Try to agree to disagree on certain matters, such as politics and religion, and try not to create unnecessary conflicts.

 - Explicitly express your gratitude and appreciation.
 Learn each others’ ‘love language’ and express your love for them accordingly.